ba-st/Launchpad/docs/reference/CLI.md

 ## Launchpad `explain`

-The `explain` subcommand will give details about the selected application, including the description, version, supported parameters, command-line options and environment variables.
+The `explain` sub-command will give details about the selected application, including the description, version, supported parameters, command-line options and environment variables.